Lucero (band): 2018: Among the Ghosts

 Among the Ghosts was released August 3, 2018.
-The album was produced by Matt Ross-Spang and recorded live in a single room at Sam Phillip's Recording, Memphis.
+The album was produced by Matt Ross-Spang and recorded live in a single room at Sam Phillips Recording in Memphis.
 The sound is more stripped back than the previous three, with no brass section.
 The track "Back to the Night" features spoken word lyrics from actor Michael Shannon.
 Shannon is a frequent collaborator of frontman Ben Nichols brother, film director Jeff Nichols.
 The song Loving, had previously featured on the soundtrack to Jeff Nichols film, Loving, as a solo Ben Nichols song.

 2019 saw Lucero undertake their first ever Australian headlining tour.

 2021: When You Found Me

 On October 23, 2020, Lucero announced the release of their eleventh album, When You Found Me, alongside the launch of a video for the song Outrun The Moon.
 When You Found Me was released on January 29, 2021.
 Like their previous album, Among the Ghosts, When You Found Me was produced by Matt Ross-Spang, recorded at Sam Phillip's Recording and released on their own label, Liberty & Lament.
-Rolling Stone states that he album "continues the darker trend started by Among the Ghosts and feels more intimate than raucous, horn-driven Lucero records like Women & Work and 1372 Overton Park" and that it "updates Lucero’s sound in interesting ways with the addition of synthesizers".
+Rolling Stone states that the album "continues the darker trend started by Among the Ghosts and feels more intimate than raucous, horn-driven Lucero records like Women & Work and 1372 Overton Park" and that it "updates Lucero’s sound in interesting ways with the addition of synthesizers".

+2023: Should've Learned By Now

+Lucero released their 12th album, Should've Learned By Now on 24th, February 2023.
+As in their previous two, this album was produced by Matt Ross-Sprang.
+It is noted for having more upbeat, fun songs that did not suit the darker tone of the previous two.

+Pitchfork gave the album a score of 7.5, saying that "what really distinguishes Should’ve Learned by Now from their previous barroom musings is the humor in these songs", while also highlighting drummer, Roy Berry, stating that he's "still one of the most inventive drummers around".
+Paste Magazine gave it a score of 7.1, saying that the album is "a marriage between the band's surging early angst and latter-day introspection."

+Liberty & Lament

+Liberty & Lament is Lucero's own record label.
+The label is a part of the EastWest Records family of labels.